wendeldavid/L-Type/README.md

 ## Copy to R36S

 If you develop on linux, and want to install this game on R36S partition, just run `make deploy`

+## Copy to Nintendo Switch homebrew

+This port is possible due to [nx-port](https://github.com/retronx-team/love-nx).

+To run this game in Switch, first need to install the nx-port.
+Visit the release page and download the `.nro`, then copy to `switch` folder inside SD card.
+Then build this repo and copy the `game.love` in the same folder.